A Partridge Chantecler chicken pecks the grass near a beekeeper holding up a bee-covered frame; trees fill the background.

 Dairy Goats

-Learn how we manage our performance herd with our care guides or see how to buy your next goat.
+See how we manage our performance herd in our goat care guides, or find out how to buy your next Mini Nubian, Oberhasli, or Guernsey dairy goat.

 After years of moving from place to place in the U.S. Navy, Ken met Jess in Illinois.
 In search of a place to put down roots and turn a shared dream into reality, they relocated together to Mishicot, Wisconsin.